-The Master of Landscape Architecture (MLA) Degree is a three-year graduate first-professional program.
-The MLA program is comprised of 84 academic credits and 900 practice-hours with a landscape architecture focus of new urban landscapes, sustainable practices, and scholarly research at urban and global scales.
+The Master of Landscape Architecture degree is a three-year graduate first-professional program.
+The program comprises 84 academic credits and 900 practice hours with a landscape architecture focus of new urban landscapes and sustainable practices at a local, regional and global scale.

-Students with prior academic backgrounds in architecture, landscape architecture and environmental sciences may apply to the two-year Advanced Placement MLA program, MLA AP.
-This program track requires an average of 60 academic credits and 900 Practice hours and is subject to transfer review; these requirements may be modified upon the Dean's review and approval.
+Students with prior academic backgrounds in architecture, landscape architecture and environmental sciences may apply to the two-year Advanced Placement MLA, MLA AP.
+This program track requires an average of 60 academic credits and 900 practice hours and is subject to transfer review; these requirements may be modified upon the dean's review and approval.